-The high density LSI packages such as BGA is being utilized in the car electronics and communications infrastructure products.
+High-density LSI packages such as ball grid array (BGA) are being utilised in the car electronics and communications infrastructure products.
 These products require a high-speed and reliable inspection technique for their solder joints.
-In this paper, an automated X-ray inspection system for BGA mounted substrate based on oblique computed tomography are proposed.
-Automated inspection consisted of OCT capturing, position adjustment, bump extraction, character extraction and judgment.
-Five characteristic features related to the bump shape are introduced.
-And by combining the characteristic features using artificial neural network, the condition of solder bump was judged.
-In the experiments, these techniques were evaluated using actual BGA mounted substrate.
-As a result, the correct rate of judgment reached 99.7%, which shows the clear evidence that proposed techniques may be useful in the practice.
+In this paper, we propose an automated X-ray inspection technique for BGA mounted substrate based on oblique computed tomography (OCT).
+Automated inspection consists of OCT capturing, position adjustment, bump extraction, character extraction and judgment.
+We proposed five characteristic features related to the bump shape.
+Moreover, by combining the characteristic features using artificial neural network, the condition of a solder bump was determined.
+In the experiments, we evaluate these techniques using actual BGA-mounted substrate.
+As a result, the correct rate of judgment reached 99.7%, which shows the clearly indicates that our method may be useful in the practice.